 There’s only one I can think of off the top of my head.
 Zinsser BIN goes brittle when it dries.
 This doesn’t cause an issue in most rooms in your house, but it can do if you use it in a bathroom, or outside.
 In environments such as these, a substrate and it’s coating may expand and contract due to the changing climate.
 In these situations, you can only use Zinsser Bin on small areas, or to “spot prime”, otherwise your paint will fail over time.

 All in all, Zinsser BIN really is a great product to use and as a decorator I will continue to always have at least one can in my tool bag.
 I think pretty much every decorator uses it if I’m honest.
 It just performs so well and dries so quickly.
+The Zinsser spray can is my “get out of jail free” card, and very handy to have in the van.
+I use it to block small stains, knots, and to prime surfaces such as metal pipes or varnished wood.
+Click here to see online prices.

 Other Zinsser Products